-In April 2012 HM Revenue & Customs (HMRC) began to pilot a new approach to IR35 administration which they developed with feedback from the IR35 Forum.
+In April 2012, HMRC began to pilot a new approach to IR35 administration which they developed with feedback from the IR35 Forum.

 HMRC, in partnership with the IR35 Forum, has completed a review of the new administrative approach.
 A framework for the review can be accessed at.

 The final report of the review was published on 5 January 2015.

 Subject to Parliamentary approval, the Employment Allowance will be available from 6 April 2014.

 Employers can claim Employment Allowance against one PAYE scheme.
 This means they can reduce their employer Class 1 National Insurance contributions (NICs) by up to £2,000 in the 2014 to 2015 tax year.